 Dr. Hallowell’s newest book, SHINE: Using Brain Science to Bring out the Best in Your People was published by Harvard Business School Press in January 2011.

-Dr. Hallowell’s book: MARRIED TO DISTRACTION: Restoring Intimacy and Strengthening Your Marriage in an Age of Interruption, was released on March 16, 2010.
-He teams up with his wife, Sue George Hallowell, a couples’ therapist, to explain the subtle but dangerous toll today’s overstretched, under nurtured lifestyle takes on our most intimate relationship.
+In Dr. Hallowell’s book MARRIED TO DISTRACTION: Restoring Intimacy and Strengthening Your Marriage in an Age of Interruption, he teams up with his wife, Sue George Hallowell, a couples’ therapist, to explain the subtle but dangerous toll today’s overstretched, under nurtured lifestyle takes on our most intimate relationship.
 The good news is that there are straightforward and effective ways to maneuver your marriage out of the destructive roadblocks created by the avalanche of busy living.

-Dr. Hallowell’s book with Dr. Peter Jensen, SUPERPARENTING FOR ADD: An Innovative Approach to Raising Your Distracted Child, was published in December, 2008.
-With decades of experience working with ADD children, Dr. Hallowell understands how easily the gifts of this condition are lost on a child amid negative comments from doctors, teachers, and even loving but frustrated parents.
+Dr. Hallowell’s book with Dr. Peter Jensen, SUPERPARENTING FOR ADD: An Innovative Approach to Raising Your Distracted Child, explains how easily the gifts of this condition are lost on a child amid negative comments from doctors, teachers, and even loving but frustrated parents.
 He has long argued that ADD is too often misunderstood, mistreated, and mislabeled as a “disability.”
 Both Drs.
 Hallowell and Jensen recognize the real and everyday challenges at home and at school facing parents of an ADD child.
-Their book showsyou how to unwrap the wonderful, surprising gifts of ADD and turn what is too often labeled a lifelong disability into a lifelong blessing.
+Their book shows you how to unwrap the wonderful, surprising gifts of ADD and turn what is too often labeled a lifelong disability into a lifelong blessing.

 In 1994 Dr. Hallowell and Dr. John Ratey introduced the public to ADHD when they co-authored the New York Times best seller Driven to Distraction (Pantheon) and the accompanying Answers to Distraction (Pantheon, 1995).
 “Driven” has sold more than a million copies and is considered a “must read” for those interested in finding out about life with ADHD.
 The two authors published an ADHD update, Delivered From Distraction(Ballantine) in 2005 that spends more time on adults with ADHD and provides timely information on both medicinal and non-medicinal treatments.
 Dr. Hallowell posits that ADHD is “a gift that is hard to unwrap” rather than a disorder, and his positive approach has helped millions see the good side of ADHD.